 A cataract is the clouding of the eye's normally clear lens, blocking the passage of light needed for vision.
 They form slowly and cause no pain.
 Some stay small and hardly affect vision, and may never need to be removed, but if the cataract does grow and begin to affect your vision, it can usually be removed with surgery.
 You don't have to live with vision loss from cataracts!

-Dr. Michael Flohr our board certified ophthalmologist with over 30 years of experience states that, "Cataracts are the leading cause of blindness worldwide; however, in most cases, vision loss from cataracts is reversible.
-New techniques developed over the past decade have made cataract surgery one of the safest and most successful procedures available in terms of restoring quality of life to patients."
+Dr. Michael Flohr and Dr. David Harrell are our board certified ophthalmologists that each have over 25 years of experience.
+"Cataracts are the leading cause of blindness worldwide; however, in most cases, vision loss from cataracts is reversible.
+New techniques developed over the past decade have made cataract surgery one of the safest and most successful procedures available in terms of restoring quality of life to patients," says Dr. Harrell.

 Each year there are more than 1.6 million of these delicate eye surgeries performed in the United States.